viejop/Oil-Quality-Classification-System/README.md

 - LiquidCrystal library

-How It Works:
+Summary:

-A MobileNetV2 model was trained on labeled images of clean and dirty oil.
+A MobileNetV2 model was trained on labeled images of clean and dirty oil using a Jetson Orin Nano →

+The camera is processed and classified every few frames to keep stable predictions instead of jumping around in a couple of miliseconds
    →

-Live Prediction:
-The camera feed is processed in real time and classified every few frames to ensure stable predictions.
+The predictions are then sent over USB serial to the Arduino.
    →

-Arduino Communication:
-Predictions are sent over USB serial to the Arduino.
-   →
-LCD Output:
-The Arduino updates the LCD to display the oil condition.
+The Arduino then updates the LCD to display the oil condition.

-Future Work Planned:
+I plan to

-- Display confidence percentage on LCD
+- Display a confidence percentage of the AI on the LCD
-- Add automatic image capture
 - Expand dataset for better accuracy
-- Deploy as a standalone embedded system
+- Deploy it as a standalone embedded system that can control a pump to flick on a skimmer